 Vicky Wen Ling Cho, Director

-Dear Bear Cub Mandarin Family and friends,
+Dear Bear Cub Mandarin families and friends,

-Sabrina Yan Zhao, Teacher
+Sabrina Yan Zhao, Infant, Toddler, Preschool Teacher

 My name is Sabrina Yan Zhao.
 I grew up in Chengdu, China, and received my Bachelor's degree from Sichuan Normal University with a major in English.
 After graduation, I worked as a bilingual (English and Mandarin) teacher in a boarding school in Shanghai for 12 years.
 During that time, I developed and applied a versatile teaching skill set in English and Mandarin for Chinese and overseas students.